hai265/yugioh/README.md

 `docker run -p 5555:5555 -it yugioh-server`
 To run the client , run `docker build --tag yugioh-client -f Dockerfile.client .`, and then after building the image, run `docker run -it yugioh-client`
-To run the tests, run:
+To run the tests, first go to `database.py` and change the variable DATABASE_URI to the uri starting with "sqlite:".
+Then run:
 `
 pip install virtualenv`
 `virtualenv venv`